eujhwang/eujhwang.github.io/_pages/about.md

   - /about.html
 ---

 I'm a PhD student at University of British Columbia and my supervisor is [Vered Shwartz](https://www.cs.ubc.ca/~vshwartz/).
+I collaborate with [Peter West](https://peterwestai.notion.site/) frequently on multiple projects.

 My research focuses on improving the reasoning capabilities of multimodal models by integrating extra-linguistic contexts through transparent and controllable processes.
 My ultimate goal is to develop a reliable multimodal AI assistant that enhances human decision-making and serves as a valuable tool, without replacing human agency.